 Are buildings with stilt parking safe enough?

-Since the basic structure of a building with stilt parking is standing on a hollow ground, buyers often worry about the structural safety of the building.
-In 2007, the Central Public Works Department also issued a warning in this regard, saying a ground storey without walls is susceptible to caving in while also labeling it as a major deficiency in building masonry.
+Since the basic structure of a building with stilt parking is standing on hollow ground, buyers often worry about the structural safety of the building.
+In 2007, the Central Public Works Department also issued a warning in this regard, saying a ground story without walls is susceptible to caving in while also labeling it as a major deficiency in building masonry.

-The foundation, columns and beams define the safety of a structure and enclosing them is merely optional.
+The foundation, columns, and beams define the safety of a structure, and enclosing them is merely optional.
 However, the sections of a structure must be built according to the seismic zone gradation.

 Can builders sell spaces in stilt parking?

 Legally, developers are obliged to offer parking space as these are part of common facilities in a housing society.
 In 2010, the Supreme Court had ruled that developers had no right to sell parking space of any sort, including stilt and garages.
 However, it’s a common practice among developers to sell parking spaces separately.
 A buyer has to pay at least Rs 3 lakh for a parking space while the prices might move up, depending on the developer’s brand and project location.
-Be mindful that since the purchase of such space is not legally valid, sale of a parking space is consequently illegal.
+Be mindful that since the purchase of such space is not legally valid, the sale of a parking space is consequently illegal.